connext/IRCs/2-onchain-interactions.md

 This event is emitted at the end of the `respond` and `checkpoint` functions in `ForceMove.sol`.
 When in a challenge, users can choose to resume channel operations offchain by calling either function depending on the signatures on the state.
 When calling `respond` only need a single turn taker's signature on a higher nonced state is required to clear a challenge, whereas when calling `checkpoint` requires a state signed by all channel participants.
 Calling either of these functions will set everything except the `turnNum` in the challenge record to empty values.

-QUESTIONS:

-- What happens if A (not turn taker) wants to withdraw funds (B is malicious).
-They would put state n-1 onchain with `forceMove`, and B would be free to call `respond` to clear the challenge.
-Is the `ChallengeCleared` event verbose enough for A to create a new state somehow?
-Is A expected to get the data B used from the calldata?

 ### Concluded

 The `Concluded` event is defined as: